-EMERGENCY CLOSURE POLICY
+CAMPUS CLOSURE POLICY

 Due to extreme weather conditions, energy resource reductions or situations impacting normal operating conditions, it may be necessary to curtail or shut down university operations.
-The Emergency Closure Policy (ECP) will be followed in all CSU-Pueblo emergency closure situations.
-The emergency closure procedures are as follows:
+The Campus Closure Policy will be followed in all CSU-Pueblo closure situations.